schors/sfun/README.md

 Requirements
 ------------

-* PDP-11 computer.
+* PDP-11 computer or emulator.
 This library was tested on PDP-11/34 clone - Russian DVK2.
 * PDP-11 floating point CPU extension, or them software emulation

 Functions